vladistan/blog_v-lad_org/src/pages/codebreaker2018_intro/index.md

 This year is the first time I managed to solve the entire thing with the other 19 finalists.
 Only 1.3% of the participants solved all 7 problems.

-I will be posting a complete walkthrough on this blog.
-Stay tuned.
+Use the links below for the complete walkthrough of each task

 * [Task 0 Warmup](../codebreaker2018_task0/)
 * [Task 2 Secrets](../codebreaker2018_task2/)